VeniVidiVici42/VeniVidiVici42.github.io/_pages/chess.md

 date: 2020-05-08T0:00:00+00:00
 ---

-I currently have a 2516 [USCF rating](http://www.uschess.org/msa/MbrDtlMain.php?12885132) and a 2400 [FIDE rating](https://ratings.fide.com/profile/2039796), making me the 7th highest rated player in California and 78th in the country.
+I am currently one of ~4000 players worldwide to hold the International Master (IM) title, and rank in the top 100 players nationwide with a 2516 [USCF rating](http://www.uschess.org/msa/MbrDtlMain.php?12885132) and a 2400 [FIDE rating](https://ratings.fide.com/profile/2039796).
 My most recent tournament was the [US Amateur Team East (USATE)](http://www.uschess.org/msa/XtblPlr.php?202002171842-001-12885132), where I finished 6-0 playing board 1 for "Stockholm Syndrome".

-# Notable historical results
+# Historical highlights

 In February 2020, I finished 6-0 at the [US Amateur Team East (USATE)](http://www.uschess.org/msa/XtblPlr.php?202002171842-001-12885132),